baopj/Vid-Morp/README.md

 -->
 ![Motivation](./fig/intro.png)

-Fig: A crucial challenge in video moment retrieval is its heavy reliance on extensive manual annoations for training.
+A crucial challenge in video moment retrieval is its heavy reliance on extensive manual annoations for training.
 To overcome this, we introduce a large scale dataset for Video Moment Retrieval Pretraining (Vid-Morp), collected with minimal human involvement.
 Vid-Morp comprises over 50K in-the-wild videos and 200K pseudo training samples.
 Models pretrained on Vid-Morp significantly relieve the annotation costs and demonstrate strong generalizability across diverse downstream settings.

 # Dataset